emilyfoxmusic/canon-creator/diary-of-a-canon.md

 #### Date: January 2nd 2016
 TO DO BEFORE RELEASE: Change transforms into one method since they effectively do the same thing, just with different numbers of notes.

+#### Date: January 18th 2016
+TO DO: Tidy up the exporter by taking the keys off into separate arrays at the top of the method.